 The mats are available in four different colors: black, blue, pink, and purple.
 They are completely expandable and have a hook and loop closure system on all four sides to connect between themselves.
 IN terms of dimensions, the mats are two inches thick and are 4ft x 8ft x 2” when unfolded.
 The material is high-density, cross-linked polyethylene foam.
 Furthermore, it is covered in high-quality 18 oz vinyl for further protection and comfort.
 The materials are completely lead-free and meet all CPSIA standards.
 These mats also come with a two-year full money-back warranty.

-The puzzle mats are the real deal.
 They’re made of EVA foam with a specific surface texture added later.
 They’re also thicker than usual at 1 5/8″ but are quite compact.
 As such they offer a great surface both for training throws and for rolling.

 In terms of their folding mats, the cool thing is that they can serve a double purpose.
 You can use them in the traditional manner, covering the ground or use them as wall padding.
 In that sense, they feature hook and loop connectors to make installation easier.